1919 Auckland Rugby League season: Semi final

+Former New Zealand international Bob Mitchell had joined the Marist side and scored a try in their narrow loss.

 Final

 Top try scorers and point scorers

 The following point scoring lists include Senior Championship matches and the Roope Rooster competition matches only.
 George Davidson the champion New Zealand sprinter, who represented New Zealand at the 1920 Olympics top scored with 64 points and he also led the league with 14 tries.

 Several teams featured multiple players with the same surname with many sets of brothers.
 As a result, some of the scoring lists are inaccurate.
 For Ponsonby Laurie Cadman scored 1, his brother Arthur Cadman scored 2, and "Cadman" scored 3.
 Laurie was also a boxer and in June 11 or 12, 1925 he disappeared from the Manaia steamer which was traveling from Tauranga to Auckland.
 His body was never found.

 Lower grades

 There were 5 lower grades in 1919.
 In the middle of the season the Post & Telegraph Football Club asked to be affiliated to the Maritime Football Club which had been formed a year earlier.
 This request was approved by the league.